Selah (song): Background and development

 West had originally planned to release "Selah" on Yandhi in November 2018 and recorded a demo for it, though the album was ultimately shelved.
-In August 2019, West's wife Kim Kardashian posted an image of a track list for Jesus Is King that showed the song slated for release on it.
+In August 2019, West's then-wife Kim Kardashian posted an image of a track list for Jesus Is King that showed the song slated for release on it.
 In the image, the Bible was open to Psalm 57:6, a passage that uses the word "Selah".
 By September 29, 2019, West had re-recorded certain lyrics for the song.
 It later leaked online on October 13 of that year after being played at 2019 listening sessions for the album in Detroit, Chicago and New York, with the leak being different from the version of the song played at the listening sessions.
 In response to the song and other tracks by GOOD Music rappers leaking in October 2019, the record label's president Pusha T branded the leaks "cute" but he stated that "if I find out who is leaking it, I will make a decent example out of you...and no one can stop it, no Kanye, nobody!"
 Def Jam Recordings shared a trailer for Jesus Is King that same month, featuring a preview of the song.
 Jeffrey LaValley, musical director of the New Jerusalem Choir, received writing credit on "Selah" due to having created and wrote the melody of the group's recording "Revelations 19:1" (1984), which the song samples a rendition of.
 With the original version having been released back in 1984, West only needed a mechanical license for usage because it could be classified as public domain.
 He also wrote the song, along with Cyhi the Prynce, Consequence, Federico Vindver, No Malice, BoogzDaBeast, Rennard East, Pusha T, E*vax, Sean Leon, John Boyd, and Adam Wright.
 The title "Selah" is a Hebrew term that appears throughout the Book of Psalms, which West defined as a term meaning "to look back and reflect upon".